ItzAntonis2012/modernizepspgames/README.md

 * Step 3.
 On The Submenu That it opens Select Add a Non-Steam Game...
 * Step 4.
 On The new Window Press Browse And go to the PPSSPP directory and select PPSSPPWindows64.exe
 * Step 5.
 Press Add Selected Programs
 * Step 6.
-Go To Your Library and Open the Newely Added Game's Properties
+Go To Your Library and Open the Newely Added Game's Properties And Name it However you want.
 * Step 7.
 On The Target Go The Very End (To the Right), Leave a space and inside quotes write the ROM's Directory
 **Example at how it all should look together:**<img width="1440" height="858" alt="image" src="https://github.com/user-attachments/assets/98297a54-8aa8-439b-a7d0-b9f7a231f127" />